GerritCodeReview/plugins_oauth/src/main/resources/Documentation/config.md

 You can optionally set `use-preferred-username = false` if you would prefer to not have the `preferred_username` token be automatically set as the users username, and instead let users choose their own usernames.

+### Authentik

+When setting up a Application in Authentik for Gerrit use the `OAuth2/OpenID Provider` type.

+You can optionally set `link-to-existing-gerrit-accounts = true` if you want the provider to link a account based on the username instead of trying to create a new account, see below migration from LDAP.

+#### Migrating from LDAP

+Set the `link-to-existing-gerrit-accounts = true` option.

+If you have used LDAP before and have accounts with an externalIDs like `gerrit:firstname.lastname` and a user in Authentik with username `firstname.lastname` logs in it will link the Authentik account to that Gerrit account.

+When all users has logged in once in Gerrit with their Authentik account it's recommended that the configuration option is removed.